 Meet Your Instructor

-Ashley Look is the wooden spoon carver behind www.howtofeedasenior.com.
-She’s been an avid woodcarver for 8+ years and committed to the craft after discovering the healing and empowering aspects of creating something by hand.
-Ashley’s an advocate for better aging and believes that the best quality of life is found by way of Food, Craft, and Care.
+Ashley Look is the wooden spoon carver behind Of Grain and Grain.
+She’s been an avid woodcarver for 8+ years and committed to the craft after discovering the profound pleasure of creating something by hand.
 When she’s not helping others get more out of life’s simple pleasures, she’s enjoying the taste of adventure, sailing as a chef for the tall ship community.
-She splits her time between land and sea, and has found no better joy than sipping fresh coffee in the morning sunshine with a piece of wood and knife in hand.
+She splits her time between land and sea and has found no better joy than sipping fresh coffee in the morning sunshine with a piece of wood and knife in hand.